Johnny Malokas

 John Thomas Malokas (August 1, 1916 – April 16, 2000) was an American basketball player.
 He played college basketball for Ohio University and later professionally in the National Basketball League for the Cleveland Allmen Transfers.
-He also played for the Cleveland Chase Brassmen when they were an independent traveling team, as well as the Cleveland Rosenblums as members in the American Basketball League.
+He also played for the Cleveland Chase Brassmen back when they both played in the Amateur Athletic Union and were an independent traveling team under their original team name of the Cleveland Chase Brass Coppers, as well as the Cleveland Rosenblums as members in the American Basketball League.

 College career

 In 1936, Malokas was an Buckeye Conference All-second team selection and a first team selection in 1937 and 1938.
 In 1970, he was elected to the Ohio University Athletic Hall of Fame.